 By limiting the time you spend on job boards, focusing on a few specific jobs and your target employers, job boards can be very helpful.

 For most job seekers, job boards are often not “The Answer” to all their job search needs, and, these days, certainly not a short cut to a job.
-But the good ones can be very useful, and savvy job seekers use them as a starting point and research source as well as entry points into the formal corporate recruiting systems.
+Savvy job seekers may use job boards as a starting point and research source as well as entry points into many of the formal corporate recruiting systems.

-[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com and SimplyHired.com.
-Aggregators collect jobs from thousands of sources, including the Super Sites, but excluding Craigslist.].
+[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com, the largest aggregator, and LinkUp.com, which aggregates only from employer websites.
+Cragislist postings are not usually included in aggregator listings].

-The Niche Sites - legitimate niche sites serve smaller specific constituencies: a location, profession, age group, industry, interest.
-Often these sites are associated with professional or industry associations or other pre-Internet face-to-face business groups.
+Legitimate niche sites serve smaller specific constituencies: a location, profession, age group, industry, or interest.
+Very often these sites are associated with professional or industry associations or other pre-Internet face-to-face business groups.